Historic Sotterley Board Vice President, Gwen Bankins, addressing visitors during 2022's Day of Unity and Healing event

 Harriet Tubman Day at Button Farm Living History Center

-Celebrate the remarkable life of Harriet Tubman (1822-1913) who emancipated herself on September 17, 1849.
+Celebrate the remarkable life of Harriet Tubman (1822-1913) who made her first attempt to reach freedom on September 17, 1849.
 Tubman not only claimed her own freedom but secured the liberation of others, returning a dozen times to Maryland to lead some seventy friends and family members out of bondage.

 Founded at Button Farm in 2017, Tubman Day reveals Harriet's achievements through hands-on activities for visitors of all ages.
+Artifacts will be displayed related to Tubman’s life story.
 Presentations, exhibits and vendors are offered in the pavilion.

-The Button Farm Almanac Tour is a new National Park Service National Underground Railroad Network to Freedom program.
+The Button Farm Almanac Tour is a National Underground Railroad Network to Freedom program.

 Noon - 3 p.m.